 Entireworld should venture fo(u)rth with another version though.

-If they made ‘em a little higher and got rid of the polyester, I’d never take them off — even in public.
+If they made ‘em a little higher and got rid of the polyester, I’d never take them off — well, maybe in public.

 So until then, let Spike Jonze play this review out…